antheamonod/FluPCA/README.md

 # FluPCA
-Principal component analysis of influenza data under the tropical and BHV metrics
+Code to implement principal component analysis (PCA) of influenza data under the tropical and BHV metrics